-The report identifies ‘hot spots’ of significant likely impacts of climate change.
+The report identifies ‘hot spots’ of significant likely climate change impacts.
 These include more frequent and extensive inundation of low-lying areas, shoreline realignment and changed estuaries.
 The report also lists ‘sentinels’: changes that could imply thresholds or tipping points.
 Examples of these include species distribution shifts and spread of invasive species and diseases.

 Launched in June 2018